crabshank/Cheat-engine-tools/readme.md

 Load a .cetrace file, wait, and it will finish loading.

-Clicking on the opcode line (above RAX) in different places (check the tooltip), will highlight the current all latter instances and the same goes for the registers.
+Clicking on the instruction line (above RAX) in different places (check the tooltip), will highlight the current all latter instances and the same goes for the registers.

 The "Jump to..." buttons allow the user the jump to the next time a highlighted value changes.